edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 This creates a ControlPoly4_3L object in the document.
 Note the '_3L_' suffix.
 This is one of several different flavors of the ControlPoly4 category of objects
 ![03](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_03%20ControlPoly4_3L%20object.png?raw=true)

+In the case of the three line sketch, the ControlPoly4_3L object is hidden by the sketch itself.
+Hide the sketch to see it directly if you wish.

 In the Data Tab, you can see two parameters:
 * Sketch - this was the input selection, and it can be remapped to another sketch (also of exactly three lines end-to-end)
 * Weights - we'll talk about this again in a moment

+ It's not very interesting yet, so let's keep moving to next step!

 Select the ControlPoly_3L object and click the CubicCurve4 macro
 ![04](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/icons/CubicCurve4.png?raw=true)